 Our Board of Directors encourages director attendance at our Annual Meetings of Stockholders.
-Seven of the Company's eight directors attended last year's Annual Meeting.
+All of the Company's directors attended last year's Annual Meeting of Stockholders other than Andrew M. Levine who joined the Board in June 2020.

 Policy For Stockholder Communications